kbarajas5432/cse15l-lab-reports/Lab5.md

 ![Image](Labreport5vimfix.png)
 ![Image](Passmethod.png)

-Based on the avice I received, I figured that bug occured in line 23 in that second image since there was no need to add anything inside the bracket, since this method is only asking for the even indexes.
+Based on the advice I received, I figured that bug occured in line 23 in that second image since there was no need to add anything inside the bracket, since this method is only asking for the even indexes.
 If I would've kept the plus 1, the method would be adding the odd indexes instead of the evens.
 In that for loop condition, we start i as 0, which is one of the elements that would be added.
 In that same condtion, i gets added by 2.
 By just keeping i as is, the element in index 2 will be added, which this is an even number.
 If plus one was there, the index would be 3 and this is not an even number.

 4. Setup information:
 - All of the files and the directory structure needed is shown in my first picture, but the ones that I had to use for this lab report only is: